Questions about your hair loss: 615-662-8722

 Alopecia is a Latin term meaning “hair loss”, however there are four main types of alopecia: Androgenic Alopecia (AGA), Alopecia Areata (AA), Alopecia Totalis (AT), and Alopecia Universalis (AU).
-This month HPIHair Partners will dive into the differences between these four types of alopecia.
+This month HPIHair will dive into the differences between these four types of alopecia.

 The first on our list to discuss is Androgenic Alopecia, abbreviated AGA.
 So, what is AGA?